tonyleidong/OptimalFlow/docs/webapp.rst

 Visualization:
 --------------

-You could also review the visualization outputs from 'Visualization' page.
-For classification problem, it will present 'Pipeline Cluster Traversal Experiments Model Retrieval Diagram' and 'Pipeline Cluster Model Evaluation Dynamic Table'.
-And for regression problem, it only will present 'Pipeline Cluster Model Evaluation Dynamic Table'.
-All visualizaton outputs are based on plotly, so you could play with them by dragging or scrolling.
-You will find more detais in example page<https://optimal-flow.readthedocs.io/en/latest/demos.html#pipeline-cluster-traversal-experiments-model-retrieval-diagram-using-autoviz>.
+You could also review the visualization outputs from the 'Visualization' page.
+For the classification problems, it will present 'Pipeline Cluster Traversal Experiments Model Retrieval Diagram' and 'Pipeline Cluster Model Evaluation Dynamic Table'.
+And for the regression problem, it only will present 'Pipeline Cluster Model Evaluation Dynamic Table'.
+All visualization outputs are based on Plotly, so you could play with them by dragging or scrolling.
+You will find more details on the example page<https://optimal-flow.readthedocs.io/en/latest/demos.html#pipeline-cluster-traversal-experiments-model-retrieval-diagram-using-autoviz>.

 .. image:: webapp-Visualization.PNG
    :width: 500